intellifi-nl/push-doc/mqtt_topics.md

 The format for an Intellifi MQTT topic string is

-`resource-type`/`id`/`action`
+* `resource-type`/`id`/`action`
+* `resource-type`/`id`/`id_short`/`action`

 The `resource-type` is the plural form of a noun, this is done so that we have the same naming scheme as in the [web API resources](https://github.com/intellifi-nl/doc-webapi#resources).

 The `id` is the same id as in the resource that you could request with the web API.

-In most situations this is MongoDB id.
+The `id_short` is optional.
+It must be a number.
+It could indicate the serial number of the spot, or the antenna number for the hit.

 The `action` is a verb that represents the event that took place. i.e. `create`, or `request-complete`.
 A complete list of possible actions is given at resource level.
+It is not allowed to start the `action` string with a number (we could not see the difference between an `action` and an `id_short`.
+The `action` string may contain multiple levels (i.e. 'level1/level2/level3').

 An event string may contain extra slashes.
 These allow you to make more specific subscriptions.